dober-man/f5-agility-labs-waf/docs/class6/module1/lab1.rst

         .. image:: images/7-module1.png

-        Click ‘Save’ at the bottom of this screen to save our changes.
+        **Click ‘Save’ at the bottom of this screen to save our changes.**

+        **Click ‘Apply policy’ at the top right of the screen to save our changes.**